Privacy notice

 International transfers of personal data

-Where the processing of personal data requires a transfer to other countries outside the UK (to the EU and outside the European Economic Area 'EEA'), we will ensure that necessary safeguarding and protections are in place as set out by the UK GDPR and guidance issued by the Information Commissioner’s Office, such as checking the applicable adequacy regulations and implementing robust contractual and security safeguards with third-party providers.
+Where the processing of personal data requires a transfer to other countries outside the UK, we will ensure that necessary safeguarding and protections are in place as set out by the UK GDPR and Data Protection Act 2018 and guidance issued by the Information Commissioner’s Office, such as checking the applicable adequacy regulations and implementing robust contractual and security safeguards with third-party recipients of personal data in compliance with the UK data protection law.

 Data retention